Acupuncture for Migraines

 The Cochrane Database of Systematic Reviews, a well-respected scientific group that reviews medical research, concludes that acupuncture reduces the frequency of migraine headaches as well as or better than the usual conventional treatment and with little to no side-effects.

-One study that compared acupuncture to topiramate, an anti-convulsant medication commonly used to treat migraines, acupuncture received twice a week for 12 weeks reduced moderate to severe migraines by more than 51% compared to 39% in those being treated with the anti-convulsant.
-On average patients had 10.4 less migraines per month when treated with acupuncture compared to 7.8 less migraines per month when treated with topiramate.
+One study compared acupuncture to an anti-convulsant medication commonly used to treat migraines.
+Acupuncture received twice a week for 12 weeks reduced moderate to severe migraines by more than 51% compared to 39% in those being treated with the anti-convulsant.
+On average patients had 10.4 less migraines per month when treated with acupuncture compared to 7.8 less migraines per month when treated with the medication.
 Additionally, those that received acupuncture for migraines experienced less severe pain and reported a better quality of life all while experiencing far fewer side effects than those that treated their migraines with medication (2).

 In our clinic we find that acupuncture is a very effective way to treat migraines.
 The amount of acupuncture needed to keep migraines at bay will vary from person to person and even season to season, ranging from twice weekly treatments, to treatment once or twice a season.
 Our ability to utilize Chinese herbal medicine, when necessary, helps us achieve even greater and longer lasting results for our patients.